Tanzania Energy Information

 Total Energy Consumption

 The total per capita energy consumption is around 0.4 toe (2020), more than a third lower than the Sub-Saharan Africa's average.
-The per capita electricity consumption was 120 kWh in 2019 (almost 70% lower than the Sub-Saharan Africa's average).
+The per capita electricity consumption was 110 kWh in 2020 (almost 70% lower than the Sub-Saharan Africa's average).

 Graph: CONSUMPTION TRENDS BY ENERGY SOURCE (Mtoe)